 The Board's primary role is the overall operation and stewardship of the Company for the protection and enhancement of long-term shareholder value.

 To fulfil this role, the Board is responsible for setting the overall strategic direction, financial objectives and operational goals of ASSOB and monitoring management's implementation of these.
 The Board is also responsible for overseeing succession planning for directors and senior management, determining remuneration for senior management and for directors (within shareholder approved limits), identifying and managing risk, monitoring the integrity of internal control and management information systems and approving and monitoring financial and other reporting.

 The Board has delegated responsibility for the day to day operations and administration of the Company to the Chief Executive Officer and senior management and these responsibilities are delineated by formal delegated authority.
 These responsibilities are reviewed against appropriate performance indices and updated at regular intervals including annual salary reviews and setting of the Company's key milestones.

 The Board determines its size and composition, subject to the limits imposed by the Company's Constitution, which requires a minimum of three and a maximum of ten directors.
-The Directors have determined that for the time being the number of directors shall be a minimum of three.
+The Directors have determined that for the time being the number of directors shall be a minimum of three and a maximum of five, with one Director being appointed by USPDG, so long as USPDG remains a shareholder.
 From time to time the Board may review the appropriate number of directors and may resolve to appoint additional directors who possess skills that will add value of the Board.
 New appointments are to be ratified by the members and the next Annual General Meeting.